PGS62/VBA-CSV/README.md

 A second plot shows the influence of the number of columns on parsing time.
 The files examined all had eight rows and the number of columns varied from 1 to 8,192.
 All fields were an unquoted 16-character string.
 The code of ws_garcia can be seen to perform relatively badly on files with a very large number of columns.
 The largest file in the test had 8,192 columns and was 1.1Mb in size. parse times were: CSVRead 0.13 seconds; ws_garcia 64.4 seconds; and CSV.jl 0.08 seconds.
 ![chart5](charts/Chart_5_Time_v_Cols.jpg)

 A third plot shows the influence of field length on parsing time.
 The files examined all had 1,024 rows and eight columns.
-In each file, all fields were identical and were the character "x" repeated some number L times.
-L varied fom 1 in the first file to 16,384 in the last.
-This test shows ws_garcia performing best of the three VBA parsers for L between 64 and 2,048.
+In each file, all fields were identical and were the character "x" repeated some number `L` times. `L` varied fom 1 in the first file to 16,384 in the last.
+This test shows ws_garcia performing best of the three VBA parsers for `L` between 64 and 2,048.
 ![chart6](charts/Chart_6_Time_v_FieldLength.jpg)

 The files used to generate the plots above each had every field identical.
 So for a more realistic measure of comparitive speed we studied the parse times for the 20 largest files provided in [Rdatasets](https://vincentarelbundock.github.io/Rdatasets/).
 The test code is in modCSVDataSets of the workbook VBA-CSV.xlsm.
-Here are the results:
+Here are the results, which show `CSVRead` to have very similar speed to sdkn104, and to be about twice as fast as ws_garcia.

 |File Name|Size (Mb)|CSVRead<br/>parse time<br/>(seconds)|sdkn104<br/>parse time<br/>(seconds)|ws_garcia<br/>parse time<br/>(seconds)|
 |---------|---------|-------------------|------------------|--------------------|